LeoLee7/PDF_diff/README.md

 Click "Download PDF" to generate a merged side-by-side report.
 Each page places the original and modified versions horizontally so you can share or print the comparison.

 ## Known Limitations
 - The visual overlay highlights at the word level.
 For character-level precision, use the Text Diff tab.
 - PDF text extraction may occasionally split or merge words differently than expected, causing minor false positives.
+- It may also miss some changes entirely.
 - Large PDFs (50+ pages) may be slow since all processing runs in the browser.